AnetaKopacz/AnetaKopacz/README.md

 ### 📊 Employee & HR Analytics Dashboard — Power BI

 An interactive Power BI report built using sample data to explore employee, recruitment, and training metrics.
-The report combines high-level KPIs with detailed views to support HR data analysis on a sample data from DataHeroes training.
+The report combines high-level KPIs with detailed views to support HR data analysis on a fictional sample data from DataHeroes training.

 **What I worked on:**
+- Data Cleaning in Power Query
+- Basic DAX calculations
 - Building Overview, Training, and Recruitment dashboards.
 - Visualizing workforce, recruitment pipeline, and training metrics.
 - Creating interactive charts, tables, and KPI cards.